“I hate socializing!”

 Once you feel energized to socialize, it will make the next social event easier.

-‘Why’ Questions Answered About Socializing
+FAQ’s: Questions Answered

-1. Why do I feel drained after socializing?
+Why do I feel drained after socializing?

 It’s likely you’re experiencing what’s known as social fatigue, which is especially common if you’re an introvert.
 Social events can be energy-zappers for you because they require constant engagement and a level of stimulation that’s exhausting.
 It’s like running a marathon for your brain!
 Remember, it’s totally normal for social butterflies to need a break too.

-2. Can disliking socializing mean I’m antisocial?
+Can disliking socializing mean I’m antisocial?

 Not at all!
 Preferring less social interaction doesn’t make you antisocial; it could mean you’re selectively social or introverted.
 Being antisocial is more about a disregard for social norms and the feelings of others, which is different from simply feeling uncomfortable or uninterested in socializing.

-3. Why do I prefer being alone over being in a group?
+Why do I prefer being alone over being in a group?

 Enjoying your own company often means you find peace and recharge in solitude.
 Groups demand continuous interaction, which might not be your thing, and that’s okay.
 It’s like choosing a quiet cup of coffee over a bustling party—both have their joys, but one might just feel more ‘you’ than the other.

-4. Is it normal to dislike small talk?
+Is it normal not to like socializing?

 Still thinking…”Why can’t I be more social?”